dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/upgrades/cosmovisor.md

 `cosmovisor` is a small process manager for Cosmos SDK application binaries that monitors the governance module for incoming chain upgrade proposals.
 If it sees a proposal that gets approved, `cosmovisor` can automatically download the new binary, stop the current binary, switch from the old binary to the new one, and finally restart the node with the new binary.

 We recommend validators to use `cosmovisor` to run their nodes.
 This will make low-downtime upgrades smoother, as validators don’t have to manually upgrade binaries during the upgrade.
-Instead, they can pre-install new binaries, and `cosmovisor` will automatically update them based on the on-chain software upgrade proposals.
+Instead, they can pre-install new binaries, and `cosmovisor` will automatically update them based on the onchain software upgrade proposals.

 ## Configuration